Azharul Haque

-Azharul Haque (2 March 1940 – 15 November 1971) was a Bangladeshi physician-surgeon, who was killed in the Bangladesh War of Independence and is considered to be a martyr intellectual in Bangladesh.
+Azharul Haque (Born 2 March 1940) is a Bangladeshi physician-surgeon, who has gone missing during the Bangladesh War of Independence.

 Early life

 Haque was born on 2 March 1940 in Dacca, British India (now in Dhaka Division, Bangladesh).
 His father Md.
 Zahurul Haque, was from West Bengal and was the jailer of Dhaka Central Jail.
 After his father died, he lived under the care of his older brother, Anwarul Haque, who was also a jail official.
 He moved around in East Bengal following the different places his brother was posted.
 He completed his Licentiate in Medicine and Surgery degree from Sylhet Medical College in 1963 and then completed his MBBS from Sir Salimullah Medical College in 1968.

 Career

 In 1969, he joined Dhaka Medical College as an assistant surgeon.
 After the outbreak of independence war, he provided treatment to members of the Mukti Bahini in his private chambers in Hatirpool, Dhaka.
 He was warned by the East Pakistani paramilitary Al-Badr force over his activities in a letter addressed to his practice.
 In July 1971, he was summoned to the police headquarters and warned.
 He started treating members of Mukti Bahini in slums near his practice.